Case Studies

 • We preloaded Lexend Deca and Open Sans Latin woff2 subsets in the base Layout so above-the-fold text never blocks on font fetch.

 • We preloaded the homepage hero image with fetchpriority="high".
-Below-the-fold <img> tags get loading="lazy" + decoding="async".
+Below-the-fold <img> tags get loading="lazy" and decoding="async".

 • We replaced the hero’s .jpg with a hand-tuned .webp (101 KB) for an immediate byte-size win.

 The work shipped today (2026-05-09).
-Results take weeks.
-We’ll come back and replace this section with a measured update; the watchlist:
+Results take weeks, so we will come back and replace this section with a measured update.
+The watchlist:

-• Rich-result eligibility in Google Search Console — BlogPosting, FAQPage, BreadcrumbList, LocalBusiness.
+• Rich-result eligibility in Google Search Console for BlogPosting, FAQPage, BreadcrumbList, and LocalBusiness.
 The Canada-Day-2025 stale-hours fix should clear an existing warning.

 • Indexed-page count.
-With the router-driven sitemap, the new topic archives and pagination pages should show up in coverage reports within the first crawl cycle.
+With the router-driven sitemap, the new topic archives and pagination pages should appear in coverage reports within the first crawl cycle.

 • Core Web Vitals on the homepage.
 LCP is the one to watch; the hero .webp and font preload should move it.